Published on April 2, 2024

 The injection

-Tiny amounts of radioactive materials (tracers) are injected into a vein in the hand or arm.
+Tiny amounts of radioactive substances, called radioactive tracers, are injected into a vein in the hand or arm.
 The amount of time between the injection and scan varies, depending on the reason for the scan.

 Some images might be taken immediately after the injection.
 But the main images are taken 2 to 4 hours later to allow the tracer to circulate and be absorbed by your bones.
 You might be asked to drink several glasses of water while you wait.

-You'll likely be asked to empty your bladder before the scan to remove the unabsorbed tracer from your body.
+You'll likely be asked to empty your bladder before the scan to remove racer from your body that's not absorbed.

 The scan

 You'll lie still on a table while an armlike device supporting a tracer-sensitive camera passes back and forth over your body.
-The scan itself can take up to an hour.
+The scanning procedure can take up to an hour.
 The procedure is painless.

-Your health care provider might order a three-phase bone scan, which includes a series of images taken at different times.
+Your healthcare professional might order a three-phase bone scan, which includes a series of images taken at different times.
 A number of images are taken as the tracer is injected, then shortly after the injection, and again 3 to 5 hours after the injection.

-To better see some bones in your body, your doctor might order additional imaging called single-photon emission computerized tomography (SPECT).
-This imaging can help with conditions that are especially deep in your bone or in places that are difficult to see.
+To better see some bones in your body, your healthcare professional might order extra imaging called single-photon emission computerized tomography (SPECT).
+This imaging can help with conditions that are especially deep in the bone or in places that are difficult to see.
 During a SPECT scan, the camera takes images as it rotates around your body.

 After the test

 A bone scan generally has no side effects, and no follow-up care is needed.
 You might be asked to drink a lot of water for the next day or two to flush the tracer from your system.
-The radioactivity from the tracers is usually completely eliminated two days after the scan.
+The radioactivity from the tracer is usually removed completely two days after the scan.

 Results

-A specialist in reading images (radiologist) looks for evidence of unusual bone metabolism on the scans.
-These areas appear as darker "hot spots" and lighter "cold spots" where the tracers have or haven't accumulated.
+A specialist in reading images, called a radiologist, looks at the scans for evidence of bone metabolism that's not typical.
+These areas appear as darker "hot spots" and lighter "cold spots" where the tracers have or haven't collected.

 Although a bone scan is sensitive to differences in bone metabolism, it's less helpful in determining the cause of the differences.
 If you have a bone scan that shows hot spots, you might need more tests to determine the cause.